snowdrop/spring-boot-quickstart-istio/README.md

 istio-ingress   istio-ingress-istio-system.192.168.64.71.nip.io             istio-ingress   http                    None
 ```

-Open your browser using the istio ingress host name and suffic it with `/front`
+Open your browser using the istio ingress host name and suffix it with `/front`

 ![](image/spring-boot-front-istio.png)